luffynando/japa.dev/content/docs/plugins/browser-client.md

 ```

 ## Assertions
 You can write assertions for a page using the `page.assert*` methods.

+The assertion methods will auto-retry until they succeed or time out.
+Therefore they work well even when the page does not update right away, making them suitable for testing single page applications (SPAs) and async functionality.
+For more details see [assertions](#assertions).

 All assertion methods are asynchronous, so `await` them.

 ### assertExists
 Assert an element to exist.
 The method accepts either a string selector or the locator object.